ringo-framework/ringo/docs/source/start.rst

 A more detailed configuration of the export can be achieved by providing a configuration file with the `--export-configuration` option.
-When using the configuration file all other options like (format, fields or include-relations) have no effect anymore.
-The export format will be a nested JSON including all configured fields.
+When using the configuration file all other options (like `--format`) have no effect anymore.
+The export format will be a
+nested JSON including all configured fields.

 Details on the format of the export configuration file can be found in